 Then a fateful turn of events changed Ahmed’s quiet life: he was recalled by the army.
-Shortly afterwards, the major terrorist group in Algeria—the Groupe Islamique Armé (GIA)—began to threaten Ahmed’s life.
+Shortly afterwards, the major paramilitary group in Algeria—the Groupe Islamique Armé (GIA)—began to threaten Ahmed’s life.
 The GIA’s stated mission was to overthrow the secular Algerian regime and install an Islamist one in its place.
 They threatened to murder Ahmed if he rejoined the army, and told him to quit his job at Sonatrach, as it was a government company.
-These were no empty threats: the GIA were notorious for killing people after their military service, and had carried out violence against Sonatrach employees.
+These were no empty threats; the GIA were notorious for killing people after their military service, and had carried out violence against Sonatrach employees.

 In an effort to lie low Ahmed went to work for his father’s business, rather than returning to Sonatrach.
 But the threats continued; the GIA visited Ahmed’s family and menaced them as well.
 Fearing for their safety, Ahmed decided to leave Algeria.

 Ahmed left the UK for Pakistan with a friend in June 2001.
 He had a return ticket to come back six months later, to pursue his asylum appeal.
 After some time in Pakistan, Ahmed’s friend suggested they see what life was like in Afghanistan, a Muslim country.
-This was well before September 11 and Afghanistan at the time was relatively peaceful.
+This was well before September 11, and Afghanistan at the time was relatively peaceful.

 Ahmed crossed into Afghanistan and spent a few months there in an Algerian guest house.
-After the US invaded and the Northern Alliance began rounding up Arabs, he realized it was not safe for him to stay.
+After the US invaded and the Northern Alliance began rounding up Arabs, he realised it was not safe for him to stay.
 He spent 20 days in the Afghan mountains before being taken to the Pakistani border by Afghans.